17 Aug 2026 · TubeCortex

 Tip: Hate juggling five links?
 Save the videos to a YouTube playlist as you browse (the Save button under each video), set the playlist to unlisted or public, then paste just that one playlist link in step 3.
 Same brain, one link.
 The visibility switch matters: new YouTube playlists are private by default, and a private playlist can't be read from outside your account.

-A YouTube search results page for the phone query, showing the five review videos whose links you'll copy.
+YouTube search results for best phones under $500 USA 2026, the five review videos to copy A YouTube search results page for the phone query, showing the five review videos whose links you'll copy.

 Step 2: Open the Brains page and start a New brain